MasoniteFramework/orm/README.md

 - [ ] Make new collection class
 - [x] Make `Column` classes to better interact with building data
 - [ ] Fully document every part of the project.
 Will need to first get a basic working project and then start documenting everything.
 Then start opening pull requests and documenting as we add new features.
 Similiar to the way Masonite has good documentation.

+# Phase 2

+Phase 2 will involve further refactoring.
+By this phase, all the documentation should be done for the above phase.

+This phase will be responsible for more complex (and typically lesser used) tasks like:

+- [ ] Joining